Search

 The Eighth Foundation is that the Torah of Moses is entirely from the word of the Al-mighty.

-The Ninth Foundation is the transcription, meaning that this Torah of Moses, and no other, was transcribed by Moses from G-d, the Creator, and we may not add to it or remove from it – not in the Written Torah or in the Oral Torah – as it says, “…you shall not add to it, nor diminish from it” (Deuteronomy 13:1).
+The Ninth Foundation is the transcription, meaning that this Torah of Moses, and no other, was transcribed by Moses from G-d, the Creator, and we may not add to it or remove from it – not in the Written Torah or the Oral Torah – as it says, “…you shall not add to it, nor diminish from it” (Deuteronomy 13:1).

 The Tenth Foundation is that G-d, blessed be He, knows the actions of mankind and does not turn His attention from them.

-The Eleventh Foundation is that G-d, blessed be He, gives reward to a person who obeys the commandments of the Torah [i.e., the particular commandments which are commanded or obligatory for that particular person] and punishes a person who violates its prohibitions [but does not repent – i.e., for the particular prohibitions which are prohibited or not proper for that particular person].
+The Eleventh Foundation is that G-d, blessed be He, gives reward to a person who obeys the commandments of the Torah [i.e., the particular commandments which are commanded or obligatory for that particular person] and punishes a person who violates its prohibitions [but doesn’t repent – i.e., for the particular prohibitions which are prohibited or not proper for that particular person].

 The Twelfth Foundation is the time that will begin with the coming of the Messiah (Moshiach – literally, the anointed [king]).